-There are currently no requirements for those who have received the vaccine to carry a vaccine card or similar evidence, unless in specified circumstances, such as international travel.
-Employers are not currently obliged to force staff to the receive the vaccine.
+Once the first phase has been completed and both doses have been administered, the next priority groups will be offered the vaccine.
+There are currently no requirements for those who have received the vaccine to carry a vaccine card or similar evidence.
+Employers are not currently obliged to force staff to receive the vaccine.
 However, employers must continue to protect any vulnerable workers through their existing COVID-19 risk control precautions.
 Once employees have received the vaccine, employees must still follow the existing precautions until new guidance is produced that details any new approach to managing COVID-19 in the workplace.
+Click here to read the UK Government's COVID-19 vaccination delivery plan.